1729/content/001-the-network-state/the-network-state.md

 	informed by the previous one - it may be possible for a suitably talented administrator to do the Plymouth Colony, then Massachusetts, then the US all within one lifetime.
 The v1, v2, and v3 of countries rather than companies.
-The history [mid-1800s American
+The history of [mid-1800s American
 	communes](https://rowman.com/ISBN/9780739105207/All-Things-New-American-Communes-and-Utopian-Movements-1860-1914)
 	is highly relevant.